-For this reason, when neutralising the CO2 footprint of the Crown network, Crown decided to support similar communitary and local structures.
-In this quest, it joined forces with the Micorriza Association, an ecological initiative working on the ground for more than 15 years to document, protect and strenghten biodiverse ecosystems in Spain.
+When the Crown Platform DAO decided to measure and voluntarily reduce the CO2 footprint of the Crown network, it supported similar communitary and local structures.
+In this quest, it joined forces with the Micorriza Association, an ecological initiative working on the ground for more than 10 years to document, protect and strenghten biodiverse ecosystems in Spain.

 The Asociación Nacional Micorriza is a non-profit organization that advocates for the conservation and protection of the natural heritage, history, cultural values, traditions and environmental services that are being lost in most of the rural regions of the Spanish territory.